piyushsachdeva/10WeeksOfCloudOps_Task3/README.md

 cd modules/key/
 ssh-keygen
 ```
-The above command asks for the key name and then gives `client_key` it will create pair of keys one public and one private. you can give any name you want but then you need to edit the Terraform file
+The above command asks for the key name and then gives `client_key` it will create a pair of keys one public and one private. you can give any name you want but then you need to edit the Terraform file

 Edit the below file according to your configuration
 ```sh